jlaufenb/collar-viewer/README.md

 Currently, users upload a RData file that contains a dataframe named "dat".
 This dataframe at a minimum contains unprojected GPS fixes
 (lat/long), collarIDs and dates.
 These data are imported and mapped using leaflet.
 A summary table is produced that includes includes refuges and fist and last fix dates, by collarID.
-Users can subset the data by date range, collarID, and Refuge.
+Users can subset the data by study site, id, and sex.